 Minority Business Enterprise Commission

-In keeping with its goal of increasing opportunities for minority, women and disabled-owned business enterprises, Baltimore County has established this Commission.
-The purpose of the Commission is to advise the Baltimore County Executive on ways to increase opportunities for participation by minority, women and disabled-owned business enterprises in the County's procurement process.
+In keeping with its goal of increasing opportunities for minority, women and disabled-owned business enterprises, Baltimore County established the Minority Business Enterprise Commission (MBE).
+The purpose of this commission is to advise the Baltimore County Executive on ways to increase opportunities for participation by minority, women and disabled-owned business enterprises in the County's procurement process.

-The duties and responsibilities of the Commission are to:
+The duties and responsibilities of this commission are to:

 - Examine the various aspects of the County's procurement procedures to determine if there are barriers, which may deny equal access and opportunity to minority, women and disabled-owned businesses to compete for County's procurement contracts.